Cover Letter Mastery

 Should I include personal references in my cover letter?

 No. References belong on a separate sheet.
-Use the cover letter to tell your story, not list names.
+Use the cover letter to tell your story and demonstrate fit.
+Let your references speak for themselves later.

 You have the templates.
-You know what hiring boards want.
+You know what hiring boards are looking for.
 Now it’s time to write.

-But here’s the thing — your cover letter is only half the battle.
-Your resume needs to pass ATS filters too.
-Most fire department applications are screened by software before a human ever sees them.
+But here’s the hard truth — your cover letter is only half the battle.
+Your resume needs to pass ATS filters before a human ever sees it.
+Most fire department applications — especially in larger cities — are screened by software first.
+No ATS pass?
+No interview.
+Period.

 That’s where StylingCV comes in.
-We built the world’s first multi-agent AI resume builder — 11 specialized AI agents working together to create a resume and cover letter that beats ATS systems and impresses hiring boards.
-Over 6 million job seekers trust us.
-Our ATS pass rate is 95%+.
+We built the world’s first multi-agent AI resume builder — 11 specialized AI agents (Market Scout, Interrogator, Truth Check, ATS Inspector, and more) working together to create a resume and cover letter that beats ATS systems and impresses hiring boards.

-Build your firefighter resume and cover letter in 60 seconds at ai.stylingcv.com.
-Your next firehouse is waiting.
+Build your firefighter resume and cover letter now at ai.stylingcv.com → Your next firehouse is waiting.

 This article is part of StylingCV’s Cover Letter Library — practical, expert-backed resources to help you land the job you deserve.